AttilaAKINCI/Doggo/README.md

-# DoggoApp
+# DoggoApp -> Deprecated legacy branch, discontinued support.
-Doggo App provides a inspection on dog specie images according to their breeds and sub-breeds
+Doggo App provides a inspection on dog specie images according to their breeds and sub-breeds. **Renewed Compose version** is in master Branch

 ## Brief Description
 Doggo app consist of 2 different fragments and 1 root activity.
 Activity holds a container layout in order to manage fragments which will be controlled by navigation component.